why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/dnf.md

 ## DNF package manager

 `DNF` is a package manager for RPM-based distributions to install, update and remove packages. `DNF` was forked from Yum (Yellow-Dog Updater Modified) by Fedora.
-Among the many improvements, it uses `libdnf` in it's core and `libsolv` as a dependency resolver. `DNF` features support for plugins - which can be used to extend the core functionality of DNF -, automatic updates and parallel package downloads which makes it a great candidate to replace `Zypper` on `Tumbleweed` for instance where parallel download of packages can noticeably speed up the update process.
+Among the many improvements, it uses `libdnf` in it's core and `libsolv` as a dependency resolver. `DNF` features support for plugins - which can be used to extend the core functionality of DNF - and concurrent (multi-threaded) package downloads which makes it a great candidate to replace `Zypper` on `Tumbleweed` for instance where concurrent download of packages can noticeably speed up the update process.

 ## Installation
 On Leap 15.2 and on Tumbleweed DNF is available from the official repositories and can be installed without adding another repository.